How To Pressure Can Green Beans

 Serving & Storing

-Use your beans to make cast iron skillet green beans with bacon, and serve those with grilled chicken, mashed potatoes, and dinner rolls.
+Use your beans to make cast iron skillet green beans with bacon, or add plain to soups, casseroles, or stir-fries.

 Store your sealed jars in a cool, dry place for 12-18 months.